 Using retirement savings from a 401k account or IRA is generally not a good idea.
-First of all, accessing retirement funds before retirement can come with a stiff financial penalty.
-What’s more, you’ll also have to pay taxes on any money that you take out of retirement.
-And even worse, you can quickly burn through years of retirement planning, turning a short-term financial emergency into a personal financial catastrophe.
+It can come with a stiff financial penalty, and you’ll have to pay taxes on the money you withdraw early.

 The best approach is to treat that money like it doesn’t exist and focus on other ways to plan for emergencies.
-Diversify your income to bring in more cash than you can set aside, and put money into high-performing savings accounts and the stock market.
+Diversify your income to bring in more cash to set aside, and put money into high-performing savings accounts and the stock market.

 Should you put emergency savings in the stock market?

-Since the stock market is much more volatile than secure savings accounts, you definitely do not want to put your emergency fund there.
+Since the stock market is much more volatile than secure savings accounts, you shouldn’t put your emergency fund there.
 Don’t invest money you can’t afford to lose.
 Whenever you put money into the stock market, make sure you have enough cash in savings to cover emergency expenses.

 You can invest your emergency fund if you’re strategic about it, but it’s important to understand the risks.

 How can you prevent tapping into emergency savings?